ericonetto/api_anonymizer/README.md

 # How to set it up

-Important file
+Important file:

-.env
+**.env**

-here you set up the authentication for this middleware API with this two variables `USERNAME=yourusername`
+Where you set up the authentication for this middleware API with this two variables:

+`USERNAME=yourusername`

 `PASSWORD=yourpassword`